gyrogami logo

 Resistance welding sends an electrical current through two or more touching pieces.
 The heat created is enough to weld them together.
 It works great on steel alloys and takes virtually no training.
 Metals with low electrical resistance (gold, silver, and others) cannot be welded this way.

-The metal often dictates how it must be joined.
-Sometimes dissimilar metals can be joined.
-Physical characteristics and chemical properties make some metals notoriously difficult to weld.
-Silver is considerably more difficult, no question about it, because it has the highest thermal and electrical conductivity and lowest electrical resistance.
-Its melting and fusion-ready temperatures are so close that at any time it can turn into a molten blob.
-But nothing makes jewelry as beautiful as pure silver so it's well worth the profanity that often accompanies ambitious projects.
+Silver is among the most difficult because it has the highest thermal and electrical conductivity and lowest electrical resistance.
+Its melting and fusion-ready temperatures are so close that it quickly turns into a molten blob.
+Nothing makes jewelry as beautiful as pure silver so it's well worth the profanity that often accompanies ambitious projects.

 Posted by M: July 25, 2019